flame/blis/docs/BLISTypedAPI.md

 ## Level-3 operations

 Level-3 operations perform various level-3 BLAS-like operations.
 **Note**: Each All level-3 operations are implemented through a handful of level-3 micro-kernels.
-Please see the [Kernels wiki](KernelsHowTo) for more details.
+Please see the [Kernels Guide](https://github.com/flame/blis/blob/master/docs/KernelsHowTo.md) for more details.

 ---